Agape feast: Oriental Orthodox

-Several Oriental Orthodox churches continue the tradition of the agape meal, including the Saint Thomas Christians of India.
-Many attendees travel long distances to participate, and priests preside over these love feasts.
-Communities often celebrate love feasts to mark the ordination of a new priest, with attendees bringing gifts.
-The Ethiopian Orthodox Church celebrates the agape feast every Saturday, and many Coptic Orthodox churches also maintain this practice.
+At least some of the Oriental Orthodox churches continue the tradition of this meal, including the Saint Thomas Christians of India.
+Their Lovefeasts are attended by individuals who travel great distances for it, and are presided over by a priest.
+They are often held when a new priest is ordained, and those in attendance bring gifts for him.
+The Ethiopian Orthodox Church has also continued to celebrate the agape feast, which is held every Saturday, and many Coptic Orthodox churches celebrate it as well.

 Brethren

 Traditional Love Feast among the Schwarzenau Brethren, 1883.

-The Schwarzenau Brethren groups, including the largest body, the Church of the Brethren, regularly hold love feasts featuring feetwashing, a communal supper, and communion, accompanied by hymns and scriptural meditations.
+The Schwarzenau Brethren groups (the largest being the Church of the Brethren) regularly practice agape feasts (called "Love Feasts"), which include feetwashing, a supper, and communion, with hymns and brief scriptural meditations interspersed throughout the worship service.

-Descendants of the Schwarzenau Brethren, such as the Brethren Church, Old German Baptist Brethren, and Dunkard Brethren, continue practicing love feasts rooted in New Testament accounts of the Last Supper.
-The Grace Brethren also observe the love feast.
-Typically, the Brethren combine the agape meal (often including lamb or beef and soup) with feetwashing before the meal and communion afterward.
-They generally use the term "love feast" to describe all three ordinances collectively.
-German Radical Pietism influenced the Brethren's early 18th-century establishment of the love feast, predating Moravian adoption.
+Groups that descend from the Schwarzenau Brethren such as the Church of the Brethren, Brethren Church, Old German Baptist Brethren, and Dunkard Brethren regularly practice a Lovefeast based on New Testament descriptions of the Last Supper of Christ.
+The Grace Brethren, an offshoot of the Schwarzenau Brethren, also practices the lovefeast.
+The Brethren combine the Agape meal (often consisting of lamb or beef and a bowl of soup) with a service of feetwashing before the meal and communion afterward.
+The term "Lovefeast" in this case generally refers to all three ordinances, not just the meal.
+Influenced by German Radical Pietists during the early eighteenth century, the Lovefeast was instituted among Brethren before Moravians adopted the practice.